jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     AssertionError: ['01:23'] != None

+GREEN: make it pass

-  I change the expectation to make the test pass
+* I change the expectation to make the test pass

   .. code-block:: python